 I hate to break it to you, but it’s not a niche as you think, and you certainly aren’t the first.

-Way back in 1984, Benny and Bjorn from ABBA, alongside lyricist Tim Rice (who helped write the lyrics for other West End giants like Phantom of the Opera), released the concept album for their newest musical ‘Chess’.
+Way back in 1984, Benny and Bjorn from ABBA, alongside lyricist Tim Rice (who helped write the lyrics for other West End musicals like Evita), released the concept album for their newest musical ‘Chess’.
 It followed two chess champions – the American and the Russian – during the Cold War, where political and personal rivalries come to the forefront of the competitions.

 Does that not interest you, QG fans?
 I thought you were fans of chess!

 Despite runs on the West End, Broadway and across the world, Chess has never reached the height of popularity that the QG has achieved.
 As such, Chess is an even more niche and ‘alternative’ way to express your love for the game.